klepas/ozlockcon.com/conduct.md

 <small>[ §5 ]</small>

-Unacceptable behaviour from any community member, including sponsors and those with decision-making authority, **will not be tolerated**.
+Unacceptable behaviour from any conference-goer, including sponsors and those with decision-making authority, **will not be tolerated**.

 Anyone asked to stop unacceptable behaviour is expected to comply immediately.

-If a community member engages in unacceptable behaviour, the community organisers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning, or the calling of local police.
+If a conference-goer engages in unacceptable behaviour, the OzLockCon Crew may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the conference without warning, or the calling of local police.

 Anyone who is expelled should not expect to receive a refund.